awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 + [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html)
 + [PutParameter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutParameter.html)

 We recommend that you control access to Systems Manager parameters by creating restrictive IAM policies\.
-For example, the following policy allows you to call the `DescribeParameters` and `GetParameters` API operations for a specific resource\.
-This means that you can get information about and use all parameters that begin with prod\-\*\.
+For example, the following policy allows a user to call the `DescribeParameters` and `GetParameters` API operations for a specific resource\.
+This means that the user can get information about and use all parameters that begin with `prod-*`\.

 ```
 {